HOME

 We applied an n-gram model to mine the abstracts of academic publications, in order to identify relevant sequences of words.
 These n-gram tokens were then scored by a range of factors, including counts and measures of frequency, and were then ranked by those scores.
 Keywords with a high rank were then evaluated in more detail and manually reviewed to confirm that they were relevant to the Goal in question.
 Additionally, we also rank and assess both Author-provided and publication Index Keywords by their counts and frequencies.

-Download a full list of UoA search queries for all SDGs.
+Download a full list of Auckland Approach search queries for all SDGs.

 Contact US